Weekend Campouts - Troop 86

 Meals

-Aside from any stops during travel (as described above), the troop covers all meals during the campout.
+Aside from any stops during travel described above, the troop covers all meals during the campout.

-We usually do not plan a Friday evening camp meal.
-Therefore, attendees should eat dinner before meeting at our departure location.
-Scouts are, however, encouraged to bring “cracker barrel” snacks (a.k.a. “junk food”) to share with the group Friday night and for snacks over the weekend.
+We do not plan a formal Friday evening meal.
+You are encouraged to eat before meeting at the departure location.
+Scouts are encouraged to bring “cracker barrel” snacks (a.k.a. “junk food”) to share with the group Friday night and throughout the weekend.
+The troop will typically have hot dogs or something similar to supplement the snacks.

 The patrols will prepare all of the meals at camp.
 Be sure to bring a mess kit, cup, and other similar items as noted on the packing list page.